 Cats don’t always get on.
 In the wild, they don’t hunt in packs, although cats are social animals.
 But just like us, sometimes they don’t take a liking to somebody else.
 Considering how territorial they can be, it’s little wonder.
+This isn’t necessarily bad cat behavior; just a clash of personalities.
 There are a few things you can do if your cat hates your other cat.

 - Try Feliway.
 It’s based on happy cat pheromones.
 Cats use pheromones to communicate whether they’re happy, or whether they’re up for a fight.
 Happy pheromones put them at ease.